Illusionism (free will)

 Illusionism is a metaphysical theory about free will first propounded by professor Saul Smilansky of the University of Haifa.
-Although there exists a theory of consciousness bearing the same name (illusionism), it is important to note that the two theories are concerned with different subjects.
+Although there exists a theory of consciousness bearing the same name (illusionism), the two theories are concerned with different subjects.

 Definition

 Illusionism as discussed here, holds that people have illusory beliefs about free will.
 Furthermore, it holds that it is both of key importance and morally right that people not be disabused of these beliefs, because the illusion has benefits both to individuals and to society.
 Belief in hard incompatibilism, argues Smilansky, removes an individual's basis for a sense of self-worth in his or her own achievements.
 It is "extremely damaging to our view of ourselves, to our sense of achievement, worth, and self-respect".

 Neither compatibilism nor hard determinism are the whole story, according to Smilansky, and there exists an ultimate perspective in which some parts of compatibilism are valid and some parts of hard determinism are valid.
 However, Smilansky asserts, the nature of what he terms the fundamental dualism between hard determinism and compatibilism is a morally undesirable one, in that both beliefs, in their absolute forms, have adverse consequences.
 The distinctions between choice and luck made by compatibilism are important, but wholly undermined by hard determinism.
 But, conversely, hard determinism undermines the morally important notions of justice and respect, leaving them nothing more than "shallow" notions.